 Scenario 2 is aimed at sustaining existing assets over the long term at an agreed or desired service levels.
 The needs are based on technical knowledge and expertise from existing systems and officers.
-This is the best available measure of renewal need at the present time and improvements are underway to increase the confidence in these forecasts.

-Scenario 3 balances the operating, maintenance and capital renewal and upgrade/new expenditure projections identified in Scenario 2 with the available funds in the Long-term Financial Plan (LTFP) and discusses the likely service implications and risks.
-This version of the plan includes service level and risk trade-offs agreed with asset owners and executive.
+This is the best available measure of renewal need at the Scenario 3 balances the operating, maintenance and capital renewal and upgrade/new expenditure projections identified in Scenario 2 with the available funds in the Long-term Financial Plan (LTFP) and highlights the likely service implications and risks.
+This latest version of the plan has the service level trade-offs included in the actual forecasts for the council.